sysflow-telemetry/sf-processor/docs/POLICIES.md

 For matching records above action can be executed by specifying `action: [now]` as part of the rule.

 Using the Golang compiler switch `-buildmode=plugin`, the action code is compiled into a shared object file (`.so`).
 There is no limit to the number of user-defined actions.
-The policy engine loads all `.so` files found in the action directory specified via the `action_dir` parameter of the pipeline configuration.
+The policy engine loads all `.so` files found in the action directory specified via the `actiondir` parameter of the pipeline configuration.